July 14, 2021

 Elrod also reminds us that what athletes wear when they practice is also important to consider.
 Go with as few layers as possible of lightweight, moisture-wicking materials.
 It may also be helpful to change into dry clothes often.

-Cooling bandanas or towels are only useful if they stay exposed to the wind, and if they become wet beneath shoulder pads and helmets, they're only going to trap heat in and make the situation worse.
-These items may be a good idea afterward, but Elrod advises against them during practice.
+Cooling bandanas or towels are only helpful if they stay exposed to the wind.
+If they become wet beneath shoulder pads and helmets, they're only going to trap heat in and make the situation worse.
+These items may be a good idea after heat exposure, but Elrod advises against them during practice.